 Theodore von Kármán Prize

 The Theodore von Kármán Prize, established in 1968, is awarded for a notable application of mathematics to mechanics and/or the engineering sciences made during the five to ten years preceding the award.
-The award may be given either for a single notable achievement or for a collection of such achievements.
+The award may be given for a significant achievement by one individual or a significant body of work that could have been produced by multiple contributors.

 The committee will be an ad hoc committee.
 On the advice of the vice president-at-large, the president will appoint three members, designating one member to be the chair.
 The appointments should be made at least eighteen months before the prize award date.